Camp 4 (Yosemite): Reservations and availability

+Camp 4 operates on a first-come, first-served basis, usually until sometime in April.
+The campground may fill early in the morning every day in spring and fall if weather is nice.
+The camping fee is $10 per night.
+In spring and fall, a line of those wishing to camp here typically forms at the campground kiosk early in the morning.

 A total of 36 sites are available daily, each accommodating a maximum of six people (i.e., 216 spots total) at a cost of US$10 per person per night.
 Notably, the Park Service has imposed a 30-night camping limit within Yosemite National Park per calendar year; however, from 1 May to 15 September, the camping limit in Yosemite is 14 nights, with only seven of those nights allowed in Yosemite Valley or Wawona.
 Because of the popularity of the camp, the relatively small number of camp sites, and the lack of reservation availability, it can be difficult to be able to camp at this campground, except for the winter season, which is less busy.